lyz-code/blue-book/docs/task_workflows.md

     the personal attribute that is preventing you to be able to work.
 * Start the timer.
 * Work uninterruptedly on what you've decided until the timer goes off.
+* Take 20s to look away from the screen (this is good for your ejes).
 * Update your [task](#task-plan) and [day](#day-plan) plans:
     * Tick off the done task steps.
     * Refine the task steps that can be addressed in the next cycle.